fairness > equality: stop chasing unicorns

 equality is a lie we tell ourselves to feel good.

-everyone gets the same slice? sounds nice. works never. you know why? because life isn’t a pie chart.
+everyone gets the same slice? sounds nice. works never. life isn’t a pie chart.

 chasing perfect equality is like trying to nail jello to a wall. it’s exhausting, pointless, and you end up with nothing to show for it.